aletts54/DATA_ENGINEERING_ETL/README.md

 # DATA ENGINEERING ETL
-An REST API ETL PySpark Docker containerized program that automatically ingest trips taken by different vehicles, points of origin and a destination CSV files into a PostgreSQL Database.
+An REST API ETL PySpark Docker containerized program that automatically ingest trips taken by different vehicles, points of origin and a destination CSV files into a PostgreSQL Database

 **Technologies Involved:**
 - Python 3